 An hour later, Ravitz emailed Irwin, Mazzone, Reardon, and Meghan Scafati, Verner's administrative assistant, to set up a meeting regarding the subpoena to Ballou.
-Ravitz wrote, "One thing we can talk about is that sometimes, even if we can't quash the subpoena, we will get its scope limited, so as to preclude certain types of questions."
+Ravitz wrote, its scope limited, so as to preclude certain types of questions."
 (Irwin 131).